chellej80/Embarr-Equestrian-Donations/README.md

 - [Fontawesome](https://fontawesome.com/) - To add icons to the website
 - [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - To check App responsiveness and debugging
 - [aws](https://aws.amazon.com/) - was used to host the static files and media
+- [Stripe](https://stripe.com/ie) for processing all online and credit card purchases on the website & for handling the webhooks.

 # Testing Conducted